cloudmesh-community/fa18-523-84/project-report/pi_cluster_setup.md

 ![Etcher](images/etcher.png){#fig:etcher}

 Before pluging the SD card into the Raspberry Pi we will want to add a file to the boot partition.
 Open notepad or another editor and save a blank file as "ssh" with no file extension.
 When the raspberry pi boots up it will see this file and enable SSH connections.
 At this point we will also edit the **config.txt** file.
 In the file we need to uncomment this line: ```hdmi_force_hotplug=1```.
-This will ensure that your monitor will work correctly should you need to plug it in to trouble shoot during the next step.
+This will ensure that your monitor will work correctly should you need to plug it in to a monitor to trouble shoot during the next steps.

-**Optional:** For this example we will be connecting the parent node of our cluster to a WiFi network.
-This can be done automatically by adding a file to the boot partition of the SD card (same location as the ssh file).
+**Optional:** For this example we will be connecting the cluster to a router through an ethernet connection.
+However, you could also configure the parent node to connect to WiFi and then share an internet connection with the worker nodes.
+This can be done by setting up a [WiFi to Ethernet bridge.](https://www.raspberrypi.org/forums/viewtopic.php?t=132674) If you will be setting up the parent node or any of the other nodes to work with WiFi you can do this by automatically by adding a file to the boot partition of the SD card (same location as the ssh file).
 To do this open up a text editor and add the following code to the file [@Headless setup].
+Once WiFi is enabled you will need to follow the steps included in the [WiFi to Ethernet bridge tutorial.](https://www.raspberrypi.org/forums/viewtopic.php?t=132674)

 ```
 country=US